It is said that ‘old habits die hard’. Let us discover how far it is true and what can be done to change it.

-How to analyse the progress?
+How to analyze the progress?

-Once we have initiated the change and have made some progress it is important to analyse it in an objective way.
+Once we have initiated the change and have made some progress it is important to analyze it in an objective way.
 Most of us get critical and look at the things we are yet to complete or have failed to achieve, instead of looking at what we have achieved.
 This causes exhaustion and disappointment.
 It is equally important to appreciate what we have achieved, however small it may be.
 This gives us the power to move ahead and take steps to correct our failures.

 Be Practical and Patient: Mostly our resolves have a lot of enthusiasm and we expect quick results.
 We want things to change overnight.
 This is not practical.
 Any change takes time.
 Any challenge that we take up will have difficulties.
 Failures are a part of it.
 We should be prepared to face them in advance.
-Sit back and analyse them and find practical solutions.
+Sit back and analyze them and find practical solutions.
 Don’t expect magic to happen.
-Realistic expectation can keep up the enthusiasm going for long time, as they are based on facts, and not just on wishful thinking.
+Realistic expectations can keep up the enthusiasm going for long time, as they are based on facts, and not just on wishful thinking.

 The best teacher is past experience – learn from it